Why is Digital Inventory essential to drive up profitability?

 3. Perpetual method

-Medium to large-sized companies prefer to use the perpetual inventory management system because they have to track the movement of many stock units.
+Medium to large-sized companies prefers to use the perpetual inventory management system because they have to track the movement of many stock units.
 Unlike the periodic technique, the perpetual method entails constantly updating inventory data.
 Thus, it provides current stock information and demands fewer physical stock-taking sessions.
 The perpetual inventory control method allows a company to lower stock and labor costs.
 An organization using inventory management software, point-of-sale, warehouse management software, and barcodes can comfortably use the perpetual method.

 Digital inventory management